mshiner3/strong-pm/README.md

 After preparation, the application is run.

-## Installing as a Service
+## Installing via npm as a Service

-The process manager should be installed as a service, so it gets integration with the system process manager.
+The process manager should be installed as a service, under the control of the system process manager.
 This will ensure it is started on machine boot, logs are correctly aggregated, permissions are set correctly, etc.

-The pm-install tool does this installation for you, and supports the following init systems:
+The sl-pm-install tool does this installation for you, and supports the following init systems:

 - Upstart 0.6
 - Upstart 1.4 (default)